 Recently, I have come to appreciate NAC for more than its role as “liver protector” and “defender” of free radicals that cause havoc to our cellular physiology.
 Specifically, I have become intrigued with its current off-label use for psychiatric disorders.
-This had me exploring the implications of using a supplement to aid in the relief of a very misunderstood and heavily stigmatized population in healthcare.
+This had me exploring the implications of using it to aid in the relief of a very misunderstood and heavily stigmatized population in healthcare.
 Fascinated, I wanted to know more about how it worked.

 On my recent post, I begin with a definition of NAC, its common mechanism, and a non-nerdy explanation of oxidative stress and free radicals.
-I also start the discussion on how this supplement provides evidence of how natural products and essential oils work by more than one mechanism and their holistic applications.
+I also start the discussion on how this antioxidant provides evidence of how natural products and essential oils work by more than one mechanism and their holistic applications.

 Click here to learn more and access the many references.

 Interested in Learning More About Essential Oils Or a Consult with Me?